chibiboba/JS-120/JS 129/Specifics Study Guide.md

 - What `new` does.
   1. It creates an entirely new object(the **instance**), with its **own** properties.
   2. It sets the prototype of the new object to the object that is referenced by the constructor's `prototype` property.
-  3. It sets the value of `this` inside the function to point to the new object.
+  3. It sets the execution context(value of `this` ) inside the function to point to the new object.
+     - Since `this` refers to the new object, we use it within the function to set the object's properties and methods.
   4. It invokes the constructor function.
-Since `this` refers to the new object, we use it within the function to set the object's properties and methods.
-  5. Finally, once the function finishes running `new` returns the new object "automatically"; we don't explicitely return anything.
+  5. Finally, once the function finishes running `new` returns the new object "automatically"; we don't explicitly return anything.
 - What `new` doesn't do.
   - It does not create a new function.

-##### Side notes about constructor
+##### Other notes about constructor

 - Calling a constructor without `new`